hemeac/kiwiTechTree/README.md

 * Realistic Power Draw modifies the science modules and given the ordering of the pass in MM, this will likely break the changes to the science system I am doing.
 If you use this and want me to make a patch, get in touch.
 * Removing parts from installed mods (either manually removing configs or Perma Prune in Janitor's Closet) that have part upgrades will very likely break upgrades for other parts.
 If you remove the parts, you will need to remove the associated PARTUPGRADE node from the mod manually.
 * This breaks support for Smart Docking Aid.
 Considering how to best implement a compatibility patch.
 * Very likely to break any mod that attempts to reconfigure engines or fuel tanks in any manner.
+* Smart Docking Aid functionality is added by this mod to all probes due to an inability to tie it to probes once Level 3 SAS upgrades have been applied.

 ## Airplane Plus 26.5
 Reshuffled tech nodes, generally provide parts one or two tiers earlier than the default.
 Added space worthiness upgrade to cockpits.
 Added engine upgrades to engines with the exceptions of the rotors not using ModuleEngines as they cannot be modified by B9PS.